Ipssi-Portfollow/portfollow/README.md

 This repository holds Portfollow code.
 In order to run the project in local you will need to check your local machine requirements.

 * to properly start the project locally, you should add the .env file to the root of the folder portfollow-app.
-This file can be found here --> [Contributing to project-timer guide](https://github.com/Ipssi-Portfollow/portfollow/doc/.env
+This file can be found here --> (https://github.com/Ipssi-Portfollow/portfollow/doc/.env
 ## Requirements
 - Symfony 5
 - A LAMP like WAMP or MAMP who will create the PHP server